owentechnologist/asciiArtServerWithCache/README.md

 TOTAL PROGRAM EXECUTION TIME (without user time) == 0.016040802001953125
 </code>

-## You should see that using the Cache-aside pattern in this way makes your client experience better - it will scale much better if you add additional clients as well as they will all share the same cached values.
+## You should see that using the Cache-aside pattern makes your client experience better
+## The application will also scale much better if you add additional clients -- as they will all share the same cached values.
+## The ascii art website will be happier too :)